Remember to cite LawCareers.Net on your application form if you apply to Foot Anstey LLP.

 To apply to be considered for a trainee place with Foot Anstey, there are two routes available:

-For the training contract only – Please submit your application online by 1 June 2020.
+For the training contract only – Please submit your application online by 1 June 2021.
+Assessment days will be held in July 2021.

-Vacation scheme placement and training contract – Please submit your application online by 1 April 2020.
-Our vacation schemes are a week long and will be held in June and July 2019 in our Bristol, Exeter and Plymouth offices.
+Vacation scheme placement and training contract – Please submit your application online by 1 April 2021.
+Our vacation scheme will be held from 28 June 2021 to 2 July 2021 in our Bristol, Exeter, Plymouth and Southampton offices.

 How to applywww.footanstey.com